 So, all said and done, the perfect sleeping bag can be the just-warm-enough cheapie which leaves lots of money in your Camino budget, the expensive down one that qualifies as an investment in future adventures, the huge envelope that you can open up and wrap around yourself and a friend in the evening or the colourful silk bag that keeps you cool in a stuffy room (and can be used as a scarf, incidentally).
 Only you can find the right answer to that.

-The reason I wrote all this down is because I have decided to go with a synthetic bag for my April Camino rather than my 600g down one.
-I want to be able to treat it with bug repellant before I go and throw it in the wash if the worst (=bedbugs) should happen, and I don’t want to take the chance with my down one.
-Cue research and a flurry of frenzied ordering, and I will follow up with a comparison post – the good here and the not so good here.
+I decided to go with a synthetic bag for my April Camino rather than my 600g down one.
+I wanted to be able to treat it with bug repellant before I went and throw it in the wash if the worst (=bedbugs) should happen, and I didn’t want to take the chance with my down one.